smason/ip2/docs/csi-vis.md

 ## Table of Genes ##

-The table in the top right of the page displays a list of genes and various attributes associated with them.
+The table in the top right of the page (highlighted red in the figure) displays a list of genes and various attributes associated with them.
 The checkbox shows which genes are selected to be displayed within the network graph and can be toggled individually or across all genes by clicking on different checkboxes.
 The other columns show results from the model that are helpful in extracting information from its fit.

 All columns can be sorted by clicking on the their title, clicking on the same column a second time will reset the sort.
 Sorting by any